-All of which was fine with me.
+All of which was fine with me, though.
 I love it when I seem to stumble on a story that others are ignoring.

 And now he wants to take on the outdoor power small engine gasoline market — and it’s ethanol problem.

-Small engine manufacturers have loudly protested the EPA’s push towards using gas with ethanol.
-The EPA now is permitting 15 percent ethanol.
+Small engine manufacturers have loudly protested EPA’s push towards using gas with ethanol.
+EPA now is permitting 15 percent ethanol in gas and wants to see 36 billion gallons of ethanol produced by 2022.
 E15 “destroys small engines,” said Kris Kiser, president and CEO of the Outdoor Power Equipment Institute, speaking at a GIE+Expo press conference last week.

 Among ethanol’s problems: excessive heat, melting of plastic guards, fuel leaks, evaporative emissions issues, unintended early clutch engagement and permanent engine damage.
 “The effects of just E10 are coming on strong,” Burns says.
 “It’s like a cancer, taking time to break down components.
 Outdoor power equipment is highly sensitive to fuel.”

 Burns contends the answer isn’t a fuel stabilizer, since stabilizers treat pump fuel.
 “Pump fuels are blended to a minimum spec at the lowest cost and are inconsistent,” Burns says.